basp/basp.github.io/_posts/2014-01-06-command-parsing-in-oni.md

 	trim_end(<<C, Rest/binary>>, Buffer, Acc) ->
 		trim_end(Rest, <<>>, <<Acc/binary, Buffer/binary, C>>).

 The `trim_end/3` accumulates any character in `Buffer`.
 Whenever it finds a non-whitespace character it will  append `Buffer` to its accumulator (`Acc`) value, reset `Buffer` and recurse.
 Whenever it finds a whitespace value this will be added to the `Buffer`.
 If it runs out of characters, it will return whatever is in the `Acc` value while discarding everything in `Buffer`.
 The `Buffer` that is discarded represents our trailing whitespace so what is left in `Rest` is our trimmed `binary()`.
+The unfortunate part is that if we want to trim whitespace __we have to run from the beginning__.
+Luckily, we are dealing with small commands so this should not be too much of a problem.

 Because I don't like to convert stuff while it's handled by internal processes I kinda want everything to be a `binary()`.
 This means I have to do parsing and formatting on binaries too.
 The command parsing routines for _lum invader_ are in the `oni_cmd` module.
 This module exports only one function: `parse(Data::binary()) -> cmdspec()`.